Cairns University Hospital

 population, it is estimated that by 2026 an additional 32,000 people will reside in the catchment area with close to one in five residents being over 65.
 The Cairns Hospital also provides medical services for the three million tourists that visit the region annually.

-Demand for CHHHS services will therefore continue to increase, requiring continued investment in specialised training for the local health workforce, with current planning predicting an extra 80 inpatient beds are needed by 2028 and 223 by 2037.
-When combined with the expansion of University medical training facilities in the region, particularly by James Cook University (JCU), there is growing momentum to upgrade Cairns Hospital to Cairns University Hospital.
+Demand for CHHHS services will therefore continue to increase, requiring continued investment in specialised training for the local health workforce, with current planning predicting an extra 80 inpatient beds are needed by 2022 and 223 extra beds by 2037.
+When combined with the expansion of university medical training facilities in the region, particularly by James Cook University (JCU), there is growing momentum to upgrade Cairns Hospital to Cairns University Hospital.
 For example:

 - Based within JCU’s Division of Tropical Health and Medicine, JCU proposes to establish a Tropical Global Health Centre to produce research-enabled clinicians with extensive clinical training in population health and global public policy.
 The Centre will leverage investment in the Cairns University Hospital to provide students with globally relevant training and deliver a medical workforce specifically prepared to handle regional health challenges.
 Although initially focused on the medical workforce, the program will subsequently expand to include nursing, dentistry, pharmacy, allied health and veterinary health professionals.

-- The CHHHS strategic plan includes a priority to build a Cairns Health and Innovation Precinct (CHIP) in Cairns that will provide state of the art research and education infrastructure for the region.
-Once constructed, through partnerships with educators, scientists, medical practitioners and technology firms, the CHIP will ensure skilled health workers are attracted to, and remain in the region, building clinical capability to improve patient outcomes in the region.
+- The CHHHS Strategic Plan includes a priority to build a Cairns Health and Innovation Centre (CHIC) in Cairns that will provide state of the art research and education infrastructure for the region.
+Once constructed, through partnerships with educators, scientists, medical practitioners and technology firms, the CHIC will ensure skilled health workers are attracted to, and remain in the region, building clinical capability to improve patient outcomes in the region.

-- Cairns Hospital is the first regional digital hospital in Australia, which demonstrates its ability to manage the operational change required to progress to level 6 service delivery.
+Cairns Hospital was the first regional digital hospital in Australia, which demonstrates its ability to manage the operational change required to progress to progress to increased and more complex service delivery and become a university hospital.

-To successfully transition Cairns Hospital to Cairns University Hospital, an increase in Level 6 services is required over the next three years across specialties such as cardiac medicine, endoscopy and other medical and surgical specialties.
+To successfully transition Cairns Hospital to Cairns University Hospital, an expansion of selected specialty services is required over coming years potentially including endoscopy and other medical and surgical specialties.
+This will also include new expanded